 The pandemic has affected every company differently.
 Some are operating with leaner HR teams, some are rapidly growing, and others are doing both.
 Regardless of the obstacles ahead of you, background checks may help you improve your quality of hire with the resources you have.

-For instance, a comprehensive background check provider may offer employment verification and personal reference checks, taking these important processes off your plate.
+For instance, a comprehensive background check provider may offer employment verification and professional reference checking services, taking these important processes off of your plate.
 This can help you properly vet your candidates’ qualifications and character.

 A great provider will also be able to automate tasks and integrate with your other systems to save you time.
 For instance, GoodHire background screens can kick off from within your ATS, and filter results based on legal requirements and your background check policy.
 These features reduce the amount of time you spend screening candidates, without sacrificing your quality of hire.